tcassar/settle/write_up/Design.md

 # Design

+QUESTIONS
+1) Ask about need to add data integrity (i have and its all sorted, does it need to go in here?)
+2) Enough on HCI?
+3) Enough on client side?

 ## High Level System Design

 On a high level, the system is decomposed into 5 separate modules, each accounting for a main component of the system.
 These are `crypto`, `simplify`, `transactions`, `client` and `server`.
 Three of these modules,  `crypto`, `simplify`, and `transactions` will all have a folder of unit tests associated with them.